 Meanwhile, governments are actively looking to contain the rise in civil resistance, deploying violence, as in Myanmar and more recently Iran, to crush peaceful protests.
 During the coronavirus pandemic, many countries used pandemic-related restrictions on gatherings as a pretext to curb demonstrators and arrest activists and journalists—a strategy deployed from Algeria to the Philippines.
 Other repressive regimes, like Russia, Belarus and Saudi Arabia, target dissidents for violence and abduction abroad, calling global attention to the practice known as transnational repression.

 WPR has covered global democracy and social protest movements in detail and continues to examine key questions about what will happen next.
 How will governments respond to protests driven by the global energy and cost-of-living crises?
-Will Israel’s protest movement succeed in definitively blocking a controversial judicial reform?
-Can protesters in France make President Emmanuel Macron backtrack on his pension reform?
+Will anti-mining protests in Latin America succeed in making the green energy transition more just?
+Will global protests against Israel’s attack on Gaza alter the course of the Israel-Hamas war?
 Below are some of the highlights of WPR’s coverage.

 Our Most Recent Coverage